-Our clinicians who care for children are highly trained and passionate about what they do.
-Kaiser Permanente’s team of pediatricians, family practice doctors, nurse practitioners and physician assistants have gone through extensive training and evaluations and are recognized for their expertise in the field.
-They work together as a team to provide you and your family with seamless, connected care so you don’t have to worry if you need to bring your child in suddenly and their regular clinician is out.
+Our caring pediatric clinicians are very skilled and passionate about what they do.
+Kaiser Permanente’s team of pediatricians, family practice doctors, nurse practitioners, and physician assistants have been trained and tested on their knowledge of pediatric care.
+They work as a team to provide your family connected care.
+You don’t have to worry if you need to bring your child in suddenly and your regular clinician is out.

 What to expect at a well-child visit